AdaRubric: Task-Adaptive Rubrics for Reliable LLM Agent Evaluation and Reward Learning: The Framework

 producing $N$ dimension tuples $(d_j, w_j, \Gamma_j)$ as structured output.
-The prompt instructs the LLM to (1) identify task-critical success criteria, (2) cluster them into $N$ orthogonal dimensions (default $N=5$), (3) assign relative importance weights $w_j$, and (4) verbalise five scoring levels $\gamma_1^j \ldots \gamma_5^j$ with concrete example behaviours.
+The prompt instructs the LLM to (1)~identify task-critical success criteria from its parametric knowledge, (2)~cluster them into $N$ orthogonal dimensions (default $N{=}5$), (3)~assign relative importance weights $w_j$, and (4)~verbalise five scoring levels $\gamma_1^j \ldots \gamma_5^j$ with concrete example behaviours.
 Structured generation (\ie JSON with schema) ensures parseable output \citep{hui2024qwen25,grattafiori2024llama3}.
-Rubrics are \emph{cached per task type}: generating once for a task description and reusing across all trajectories within that task family reduces API cost by $>95\%$ with no loss in evaluation quality.
+This stage directly leverages the LLM's knowledge of task structures, domain conventions, and evaluation best practices---precisely the type of knowledge that KnowFM aims to understand and improve.
+Rubrics are \emph{cached per task type}: generating once for a task description and reusing across all trajectories within that task family reduces API cost by ${>}95\%$ with no loss in evaluation quality.

-\paragraph{Rubric validation.} Generated rubrics pass three automated checks: (i) dimension names are non-overlapping (\textgreater 0.3 cosine distance); (ii) weights sum to 1 within 1\%; (iii) all five scoring levels are populated.
+\paragraph{Rubric validation.} Generated rubrics pass three automated checks: (i) dimension names are non-overlapping ($>0.3$ cosine distance); (ii) weights sum to 1 within 1\%; (iii) all five scoring levels are populated.
 Rubrics failing validation trigger a single retry; persistent failures fall back to a domain-specific template rubric.